 In 1876, Colorado was granted statehood and given the nickname of the Centennial State.
 Defined by the Rocky Mountains that traverse it, there are more high summits in Colorado than any other state in the Lower 48.
-Be it early settlers or miners a century ago, or climbers and skiers today, these mountains have been challenging all who step foot on them.
+From early settlers or miners a century ago, to climbers and skiers today, these mountains have been challenging all who step foot on them.

 For those who seek the challenge to climb the mountains of Colorado, the 100 highest summits in the state are known to mountaineers as the Centennial Peaks.
 Spread out among the various ranges of the state, the Centennials include the famed 14,000 foot peaks– a.k.a. the 14ers– and the forty-seven highest 13ers.
 Climbers have been tackling the Centennials for years, and now three Aspen ski mountaineers– Chris Davenport, Christy Mahon, and Ted Mahon– are embarking on the goal to ski them all.

 Chris, Christy, and Ted already have a head start– they have each completed skiing the Colorado 14ers, and to varying extents, have skied some of the high 13ers as well.
 Centennialskiers.com was created to track their progress as they set out to ski the 100 highest summits in the state.

 For more info about the group, backgrounds, and achievements from Colorado and beyond, check the About Us page.

 Thanks for following along!

 The Centennial 13ers